by Jennifer Dilley

 We’ve all hired someone to complete a task or a job for us.
-For example, if my lawn needs to be mowed – I hire someone to mow it.
+For example, if your lawn needs to be mowed – you can hire someone to mow it.
 Seems simple, doesn’t it?
 But have you ever asked that question about the products or services you work with?
 Do you know what “job” your customers need done, that is causing them to “hire” your product or service?

-Customer needs are often less clear than ‘my lawn needs mowed.’
-Identifying customer needs or “jobs to be done” is an intentional exercise where we must work hard and dig deep to uncover.
+Customer needs are often less clear than ‘your lawn needs to be mowed.’
+Identifying customer needs or “jobs to be done” is an intentional exercise where we must listen, observe and expertly question customers to uncover.

 Jobs Theory

 Jobs Theory reframes our relationship with customers, making them the center of our focus.
-While conventional marketing tends to focus on demographics or product attributes, Jobs Theory goes beyond such apparent classifications to expose the functional, social, and emotional jobs that explain why customers make the choices they do.
+While conventional marketing tends to focus on brand and product benefits, Jobs Theory doesn’t look internally at products and services but instead, looks externally, to expose the functional, social, and emotional jobs that explain why customers make the choices they do.

-People don’t simply buy products or services; they pull them into their lives to make progress.
-We call this progress the ‘job’ they are trying to get done.
-When we discover why customers want to ‘hire’ our products or services, we develop a customer-centric view, allowing us to become empathetic to their needs and wants.
+People don’t simply buy products or services; they bring them into their lives to fulfill a need.
+We call this need the ‘job’ they are trying to get done.
+When we discover why customers want to ‘hire’ products or services, we develop a customer-centric view, allowing brand teams to become empathetic to their customers’ needs and wants.

 Identifying Customer Needs with a “Jobs to be Done Map”

-A good Jobs to be Done Map becomes a framework that helps marketers figure out ‘where to play’ and it lives beyond a single initiative.
+A good Jobs to be Done Map becomes a framework that helps marketers figure out how to improve their products or innovate by developing new products and services in their industry or category, i.e., ‘where to play.’
+It can be leveraged beyond a single initiative.
 It maps all the jobs that customers have for a particular occasion.
 For example, a Snacking JTBD Map includes all the jobs that customers have for the snacking occasion.
 A Financial Investment JTBD Map, includes all the jobs that customers have for investing their money.
 It lives on in your organization as a place to continually go back to for inspiration and focus.
 It provides:

 Inspiration and guardrails for brand positioning, marketing messages, product innovation and renovation

-A framework for categorizing, defining, capturing, and prioritizing customer needs
+A framework for capturing, defining, categorizing, and prioritizing customer needs

 A common language and focus for the cross-functional team